UPSC NDA Syllabus 2025: Maths, GAT, GK, English Syllabus PDF Download

 • Equation of a plane and a line in various forms

-• Angle between two lines and angle between two planes
+• The angle between two lines and the angle between two planes

 • Equation of a sphere